MridulDhiman/MridulDhiman/README.md

 Currently exploring backend, devops and genai stuff.

-repos I'm currently working on:
+Repos I'm currently working on:

 - <a href='https://github.com/codeshardlabs/multitab-server'>multitab-server</a>: multitab collaboration socket.io server using redis kv store for room management, redis pub/sub for scaling websockets, bullmq queue and workers for flushing realtime code state to db.
 - <a href='https://github.com/MridulDhiman/chronotable'>chronotable</a>: Hash table with AOF persistence and version based snapshotting.
 - <a href='https://github.com/MridulDhiman/vulcan'>vulcan</a>: simple scaffolding tool in go

-Main Projects:
+Actively Committed Repos(since last month):

 - <a href='https://github.com/codeshardlabs/multitab-server'>multitab-server</a>: multitab collaboration socket.io server using redis kv store for room management, redis pub/sub for scaling websockets, bullmq queue and workers for flushing realtime code state to db.
 - <a href='https://github.com/MridulDhiman/chronotable'>chronotable</a>: Hash table with AOF persistence and version based snapshotting.